- An Old-School Romance Blog

-For the more scholarly inclined, there is RomanceWiki hosted by the University of Birmingham (UK), and Unsuitable run by Duke University professors who teach “Publishing & Marketing Popular Fiction: A Case Study of the Romance Novel.”
+For the more scholarly inclined, there is RomanceWiki hosted by the University of Birmingham (UK), and Unsuitable, run by Duke University professors who teach “Publishing & Marketing Popular Fiction: A Case Study of the Romance Novel.”

 In the last year, I’ve met fascinating folks on Twitter and Instagram who are exceptional sources of knowledge regarding the history and relevance of romance.
 If you have a question about the genre, someone out there knows the answer, and we will try to guide you to it.

 I must admit, the bigger the internet gets, the more lost I feel.
 There were smaller sites ten years ago and more of a local feel.
 A decade ago, I loved using the Amazon Customer Discussion forums.
 When they were shut down, a lot of wisdom was erased.
 (I feel the same way about the loss of the IMDB forums).
-Little sites like TheRomanceReader folded.
-Even the long-running magazine Romantic Times stopped publication and was scrubbed entirely from the internet.

-I created a blog and website, but I didn’t create a community.
+I created a romance blog and website, but I didn’t create a community.
 A community can’t be made out of thin air.
 It has to be built.
 I want to start building one, and I welcome you to be part of it.
 If you like romance novels that are 20 – 40 years old or more, that’s all you need to come in.

 Guest Blogging, Reviewing & Forums

-After learning to code (very poorly, I might add), performing SEO, searching for the perfect images, reading, researching, writing, formatting, and editing (very poorly, I might add), I post.
+After learning to code (very poorly, I might add), performing SEO, searching for the perfect images, reading, researching, writing, formatting, and editing (very poorly, I might add), then I post.

-To that end, I will be attempting to create a forum where people can interact and chat.
+I will be attempting to create a forum where people can interact and chat.
 It will take time because I don’t want this site to get any buggier than it is.
 I hope to have it up within a month or so.
 Any comments or input would be appreciated.